Table of contents

 This may be to quickly address ongoing growth in production capacity requirements, since public clouds can often add capacity at a rate much faster than a traditional data center.
 Or a company may want to merely spin up temporary application environments for testing and debugging applications.
 Or it may want to create a whole new data center in the cloud to improve its availability, or to get better “coverage” in specific regions of the world.
 Again, public cloud vendors can often do this much faster and cheaper than a company could build its own data center.

 Compliance is another common driver for hybrid cloud adoption.
 Some industries have specific geographic compliance requirements that specify where data must be stored.
-Others insist that data be stored locally or regionally (as is the case with some European Union compliance regulations), while still others may require data to be geographically distributed (often, in data centers at least 100 miles apart) for backup, redundancy, and disaster recovery reasons.
+Others insist that data be stored locally or regionally (as is the case with some European Union compliance regulations), while still others may require data to be geographically distributed for backup, redundancy, and disaster recovery reasons (for example, making sure data is in distinct data centers spread at least 100 miles apart from each other in order to keep data safe from natural disasters).

 Whatever the reason, the cloud can be a relatively easy, quick, and affordable way to spin up an entire new data center—or additional data center capacity—to augment existing data centers.